dothanhtien/csharp-get-started/README.md

 - Watch:
 `dotnet watch`

-### Specify the following details in `appsetting.json` to use Cloudinary for Image functionality:
+### Specify the following details in `appsetting.json` to use Image functionality with Cloudinary:
 ```
 "CloudinarySettings": {
   "CloudName": "",
   "ApiKey": "",
   "ApiSecret": ""
 }
 ```